Clothing in ancient Greece: Chiton

-The chiton was a simple tunic garment of lighter linen and usually pleated that was worn by both sexes and all ages.
+The chiton (plural: chitones) was a garment of light linen consisting of sleeves and long hemline.
 It consisted of a wide, rectangular tube of material secured along the shoulders and lower arms by a series of fasteners.
+The chiton was commonly worn by both men and women but the time period in which each did so depended.
 Chitons typically fell to the ankles of the wearer, but shorter chitons were sometimes worn during vigorous activities by athletes, warriors, or slaves.

 Often excess fabric would be pulled over a girdle, or belt, which was fastened around the waist (see kolpos).
 To deal with the bulk sometimes a strap, or anamaschalister was worn around the neck, brought under the armpits, crossed in the back, and tied in the front.
-A himation, or cloak, could be worn over-top of the chiton.
+A himation, or cloak, could be worn over top of the chiton.